Countries and regions

 The EU was a strong supporter of Russia's WTO membership since the start of the process to the actual accession on 22 August 2012.
 Russia's WTO membership will give a major boost to further development of the economic relationship between the EU and Russia and it will also prevent Russia from adopting unilateral tariff hikes as has been the case in the past.
-One year after the accession of Russia to the WTO, Russia is still not respecting all its WTO commitments.
+Two years after the accession of Russia to the WTO, Russia is still not respecting all its WTO commitments.
 The EU will use all the available instruments (bilateral and multilateral) to make sure the WTO rules are respected as it is a key element to improve in the long term the trade and investment relation with Russia.

 Trading with Russia